adrybakov/rad-tools/docs/source/user-guide/tb2j-plotter.rst

 ``--draw-cells``, ``-dc``
 -------------------------
-Whenever to draw the supercell`s shape.
+Whenever to draw the cells.

-If specified then the shape of all supercells presented in the model (after filtering) is drawn.
+If specified then the shape of all cells presented in the model (after filtering) is drawn.

     *default* : False